South Circular Road / Brookfield Road Junction Upgrade

 Traffic analysis carried out as part of the design process indicates no significant impacts of the scheme on traffic at the junction.

 The scheme will seek to minimise the loss of trees where possible.
-A tree survey has been carried out to assess the possible impacts.
-A tree protection plan will be developed as the design progresses to ensure protective measures are in place during construction.
+An arborist has been appointed to carry out a tree survey and to assess the possible impacts.
+The arborist will also develop a tree protection plan as the design progresses to ensure protective measures are in place during construction.

 No changes are proposed to the existing parking on South Circular Road as part of the scheme.